 I am going to tell you a secret, except I am Whispering Out Loud Here – Stay in The 2nd Arrondissement of Paris.

 Paris is comprised of arrondissements, like districts, and each has their own unique character.
 If you look at the map, Paris is like a snail with the arrondissements winding around.
+Here is a guide to the best arrondissements to stay in Paris

 Paris really is an escargot.

-About the 2nd Arrondissement of Paris.
+About the 2nd Arrondissement of Paris

 The 2nd arrondissement is located on the right bank of the River Seine and is one of the oldest city neighborhoods of Paris.
 It is an important financial district of Paris, yet it is also a residential district.
 It is in close proximity to the 1st arrondissement, where you find the Louvre and the Tuileries Gardens, making it an ideal location, as the 1st and 2nd arrondissements are considered to be the heart of Paris.